melezhik/mybutterflies/articles/Mage/data.md

 As we could see It has some glitches for the first time user, but they are not significant and could be easily overcome.

-I wrote in go I would definitely give it a try.
+If I wrote in go I would definitely give it a try.

 4 solid butterflies from me. ( I would give it a 5 if I could run a task with named named parameters, see my first review on mybfio).